 5. Click on Change settings that are currently unavailable.

+6. Locate USB settings and expand it.
 7. Expand USB selective suspend setting.
 Disable both On battery and Plugged in settings.

+8. Click Apply button and restart your computer.
 After using methods in this post, you must resolve the Device Descriptor Request Failed error for Windows 10.